Estrogen-Rocks/estrogen-rocks.github.io/legal.md

 ---
 title: Legal Stuff
-description: Document Changes, Laws, and the link.
+description: Document Changes, Laws, and the like.
 permalink: /legal/
 ---

+hi